-Today the bedroom is much more than a place for sleeping.
-It is a quiet haven, a retreat from the stresses of day-to-day life.
-Wool provides the perfect mix of strength and softness that gives powerful feelings of safety, security and comfort.
+Today the bedroom is much more than a place for sleeping – it is a retreat from the stresses of day-to-day life.
+Wool naturally provides the perfect mix of strength and softness that allows us to feel safe, secure and comfortable.
+Wool bedding products include quilts, underblankets, pillows, comfort tops, mattress layers, blankets and sleeping bags.

 Types of bedding